csiro-robotics/shc_tutorials/shc_pc_prepare_hexapod.md

 [Previous: Simulating in Gazebo Simulation Environment](shc_pc_gazebo_simulation.md)

-Before launching the SHC launch files, you have to follow these steps with the legged robot.
+Before launching the OpenSHC launch files, you have to follow these steps with the legged robot.
 Here we are using a slightly modified [Trossen Robotics PhantomX mk 1 hexapod robot](https://www.trossenrobotics.com/phantomx-ax-hexapod-mk1.aspx).
 The following image shows the robot before connecting the servo cables to the hub.

 ![hexapod_body](media/hexapod_body.jpg "Hexapod before assembling")